-Melon developed the new site of America for Bulgaria Foundation (ABF) that features a completely different user interactions.
+Melon developed the new website of America for Bulgaria Foundation (ABF) that features a completely different user interactions.
 It’s presentational in two languages and tells ABF’s story, news and activities about the supported projects.
 Organizations can directly apply for funding since the site is integrated with the grant management system and users can subscribe for ABF’s newsletter.

 America for Bulgaria Foundation (ABF) was founded in 2008.
 It’s the largest foundation in Bulgaria and to date, has provided grants to over 350 partners.
 Each year it donates approximately $20 million in six key areas of interest: civil society and democratic institutions, education, arts and culture, cultural heritage and tourism, private sector development and economically disadvantaged.